Gleaming the Cube: Production

+Stunt skaters included Mike McGill, Mark "Gator" Rogowski, Rodney Mullen, Rich Dunlop, Eric Dressen, Lance Mountain, Mike Vallely, Chris Black, Ted Ehr, Natas Kaupas, Chris Borst, and Steve Saiz.
+Tony Hawk (Buddy) and Tommy Guerrero (Sam), then members of the Bones Brigade, appear in the film as members of Brian's skate crew.

+Christian Jacobs, who later found fame as singer for The Aquabats and creator of Yo Gabba Gabba!, also appears in the film as Gremic.

 Release

 Gleaming the Cube was released in the United States on January 13, 1989.
 In the Philippines, the film was released as Challenge to Win Again in mid-1990.

 Critical response

 The film gained mostly negative reviews from critics; only 29% of critics cited on the site Rotten Tomatoes offer a positive review.

 Legacy

 Professional skateboarder Stevie Williams has stated in an online interview that Slater's character in the film was his first skateboarding influence.

 Skateboarding figure Tony Hawk, in a 2008 interview with Slater, revealed that he is continually asked if Slater actually skated in the film.
 Hawk has remained in contact with Slater well beyond the production of the film.